reactphp/http/README.md

 buffering and the other three quarter for parsing and handling the requests.
 The limit is division of half of `memory_limit` by `memory_limit` rounded up.

+> Note that any errors emitted by the wrapped `StreamingServer` are forwarded by `Server`.

 ### StreamingServer

 The `StreamingServer` class is responsible for handling incoming connections and then